top of page

 M.S.
 Student in Clinical Research Methods

-Megane is a first-year master's student in the Clinical Research Methods program.
+Megane is a second-year master's student in the Clinical Research Methods program.
 She graduated from the Macaulay Honors College at Brooklyn College with a bachelor's of science in Psychology and a minor in Neuroscience in 2020.

 She is interested in understanding the risk and protective factors that may lead to poor mental health outcomes in youth, especially populations more likely to experience health disparities.
 Megane aims to utilize her research in order to create intervention-based programs aiding those communities in need.
 After graduation, Megane intends on pursuing a Ph.D. (or a PsyD!) in clinical psychology to become a pediatric neuropsychologist working with minority populations in order to reduce health disparities and highlight cultural competency.